 The Advent Wreath - the advent wreath symbolizes the holidays in Denmark.
 Four candles sit atop the wreath, marking four Sundays until December 24th.
 Made with sprigs, berries, cones, and ribbons, the wreath is a wonderful holiday tradition.

-The Advent Candle - here’s another Danish tradition to mark down the days until Christmas.
+The Advent Candle - another Danish tradition to mark down the days until Christmas.
 The candle has 24 markings on it, signifying the length of the candle to burn one day at a time.
 Every night at supper, families light the candle for the one day marked.
 Children often blow out the candle before it reaches the next date.

-Christmas decorations - The Danish national colors of red and white highlight the home decorations in festive ways.
+Christmas decorations - The Danish national colors of red and white highlight home decorations in festive ways.
 The Danish Christmas tree stands above all, majestic in its history and with items like tinsel, garland, paper hearts and twinkling lights adorning it.

 Hygge as Lifestyle